 Since groundhog burrows have multiple entrances and exits, traps should only be set by trained professionals.
 Although woodchucks do not actively attack humans, they may scratch or bite when cornered or threatened, and residents should never attempt to handle the animals.
 Critter Control wildlife experts are trained to safely deal with nuisance groundhogs and fully equipped to handle trapping, removal, and control operations within the confines of the law.

 Wire mesh fences can be used to effectively keep groundhogs away from gardens and lawns.
 Fences should be buried at least a foot underground and have outward-facing overhangs at the top to prevent the animals from burrowing underneath or climbing over.
-In some cases, it may become necessary to run an electrified wire around the perimeter of fencing.
+In some cases, it may become necessary to run electric wire around the fencing perimeter.

 Common Groundhog Problems

 - Groundhogs are active during spring, summer, and the beginning of fall.
-They usually stay near their burrows, and everything they need to survive is nearby, so they typically have no reason to get into homes.
+They usually stay near their burrows and typically have no reason to get into homes.

 - Groundhogs may dig burrows near houses, roads, and walls as they like to place the entrances to their dens at the base of solid objects.